github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 During the preview period, we may change aspects of these enhancements.
 If we do, we will announce the changes on the developer blog, but we will not provide any advance notice.

+## Send us your feedback

+We would love to hear your thoughts on these enhancements.
 If you have any questions or feedback, please [get in touch with us][contact]!

 [dotcom-blog-post]: /this-should-404-until-we-ship-the-dotcom-blog-post
 [understanding-team-permissions]: https://help.github.com/articles/improved-organization-permissions/#understanding-team-permissions